razieloren/hatechnolog/backend/modules/query/README.md

 - The buils system creates 2 binaries & 2 docker images, one for `darwin-arm64` (Used for local tests) and one for `linux-amd64` (Used for operational purposes).
 - You may build only for one platform using `make *-image`.
 - Anyhow, in order to test the module, please use the docker container and not the binary directly since this is how it is going to be executed operationally.
+- In order to clean some artficats, you may user: `make clean-binaries`, `make clean-images`, and `make clean` - Which is cleaning everything.